XRISM: Canadian scientists to get glimpse of the hot universe

 Led by the Japan Aerospace Exploration Agency (JAXA), the X-Ray Imaging and Spectroscopy Mission (XRISM) is a new space observatory that will take a closer look at the hot, often violent ways that galaxies form and stars burn out.
 This mission includes an important NASA contribution: the Resolve instrument, an X-ray spectrometer that measures the energy of photons.

 Canada's role in the mission

-The XRISM observatory will feature two scientific instruments: Resolve, an X-ray spectrometer contributed by NASA; and Xtend, an X-ray imager.
-These instruments must be tested and calibrated before installation and launch.
-NASA has chosen to perform the tests on the Resolve instrument at the Canadian Light Source, a synchrotron facility in Saskatoon, Saskatchewan, that is capable of generating X-rays.
+The XRISM observatory features two scientific instruments: Resolve, an X-ray spectrometer contributed by NASA; and Xtend, an X-ray imager.
+These instruments were tested and calibrated before installation and launch.
+NASA performed the tests on the Resolve instrument at the Canadian Light Source, a synchrotron facility in Saskatoon, Saskatchewan, that is capable of generating X-rays.

 Canadian researchers' involvement is possible through NASA's participation in the mission.
 The Canadian Space Agency (CSA) is supporting the participation of two Canadian scientists on the XRISM science team:

 Exploring the high-energy universe